human-centered design strategist

 fully functional web app

-I joined this project late in the game, with the concept being fleshed out and significantly developed.
-However, the transition from hosting the app on a local server to moving it online had significant bugs to be worked out.
-In addition, the user interface of the application was only intuitive to those who had designed it and were super familiar with the terminology used throughout the initial project development.
-As Dormio was beginning to be utilized by labs and research groups beyond Fluid Interfaces, this issue needed to be addressed so that the web-app was easy and friendly to use.
+In addition, the application’s UI and copy were only usable to those who had designed it and were already familiar with dream-related terminology.
+Since Dormio was beginning to be utilized by labs and research groups beyond Fluid Interfaces, as well as research participants with no background knowledge, the web-app needed to feel easy and friendly to use.
 We also wanted the web-app to aesthetically feel ~dreamier.

-We ended up with a fully functional web-app that is now being used nationwide by several research groups in research and clinical studies ranging from the effects of targeted dream incubation (TDI) on creativity during REM sleep, comparisons of the effects of TDI on hypnagogia vs. daydreams (Duke University), and the effects of TDI on mastery of dream control and nightmares (with the US Department of Veterans).
+The result was a fully functional web-app that is now being used nationwide by several research groups in research and clinical studies.
+Study topics range from the effects of targeted dream incubation (TDI) on creativity during REM sleep, comparisons of the effects of TDI on hypnagogia vs. daydreams (Duke University), and the effects of TDI on mastery of dream control and nightmares (with the US Department of Veterans).
 It also is being used by artists and creatives around the world to spur creativity.

-The Dormio project has been mentioned on the internet, including Digital Trends, Giant Freakin Robot, in Adam’s Master’s thesis, Incubating Dreams, along with his PH.D dissertation, and a recent article in Harper’s Bazaar.
+The Dormio project has been mentioned on the internet, including Digital Trends, Giant Freakin Robot, in Adam’s Master’s thesis, Incubating Dreams, along with his PH.D dissertation, an article in Harper’s Bazaar, and a published paper in Frontiers in Sleep.

 final design